stone-payments/stoneco-guidelines/qa_testing/testing/ATDD/README.md

 As bad practices we can enumerate:

-> * Developers write test of acceptance for themselves.
 > * Acceptance test as write unit tests.
 > * Developers write test of acceptance for themselves.
 > * Write acceptance tests which are dependent on implementation details or data structures.